-Second, following the ZBSS materials, are Thomas George Clayton Vaughan-Jones’s photographs.
+This page on Zambezi has two focuses.
+First, are current materials about Zambezi Boarding Secondary School (ZBSS).
+These start in late 2018 and are continually being updated and re-organized as teachers and students request, especially on their new, exciting literary program.
+Second, following the ZBSS materials, are historical photographs by Thomas George Clayton Vaughan-Jones.
 He took these between May-August 1936 when he visited Zambezi (then Balovale) District.
-He was a colonial officer, who in 1955 was decorated as Director of the Game and Tsetse Department.
+He was a colonial officer who in 1955 was decorated as Director of the Game and Tsetse Department.

 With over eight decades separating ZBSS and the 1936 photos, readers can get a glimpse of the enormous changes in this part of the NWP.

 Zambezi Boarding Secondary School (ZBSS)